survivorbat/go-otelutil/README.md

 ## 💪 Features

 - `NewSpan` is a convenience function for starting a span from a global Tracer object
+- `ErrorIf`, which may be used to wrap `return err` statements to record errors

 ## 🔭 Plans